karisigurd4/DocumentLab/README.md

 You can write scripts in the query language or use the C# api.

-The C# is easier to get started quickly.
+The C# fluent interface is easier to get started quickly.
 The raw text scripting interface allows more versatility and configurability in a production context.

 * *Pattern*: A description of how information is presented in a document as well as which data to capture
   * *e.g*: ```Text(Invoice Number) Right [InvoiceNumber]```